-The purpose of this test is to evaluate the correct operation of the APP sensor based on the output voltages in relation to the gas pedal position.
+The purpose of this test is to evaluate the operation of the accelerator pedal position sensor based on the output voltages in relation to pedal position.

 In this example, the Accelerator Pedal Position (APP) sensor is of the potentiometer type.
 It receives two reference voltages from the Powertrain Control Module (PCM), having two ground wires and two signal wires that send a varying voltage back to the PCM relating to accelerator pedal position.
 The signal voltage sent back to the PCM may vary from manufacturer to manufacturer but will probably never be greater than 5 volts.